Sports in Odisha

-Sports is an important part of the culture of Odisha and hence it plays a key role in development of the state.
-Field hockey, athletics, tennis, rugby union, rugby sevens, association football and cricket is the most popular sports in the Indian state of Odisha.

-It is also called as 'Sports Capital'.

-The Kalinga Stadium in Bhubaneswar hosted the 2018 Men's Hockey World Cup from 28 November to 16 December 2018.
+Sports is an important part of the culture of Odisha and plays a key role in development of the state.
+Field hockey, athletics, association football, cricket, weightlifting, rugby union and rugby sevens are among the most popular sports in the Indian state of Odisha.
+Odisha is also referred to as the Sports Capital of India, due to the extensive development of a robust sports ecosystem, infrastructure and hosting of major domestic and international sporting events.
+The Kalinga Stadium in Bhubaneswar and the Barabati Stadium in Cuttack are among the major stadiums in the state.